CoRoLab-Berlin/bmi270_python/README.md

 # BMI270 I2C Python Implementation - Version: 0.4.0

 Bare bones BMI270 I2C Python implementation.
-This was a project for my practical phase at my University.
+This was a project for my practical phase at my University and my first time working hands on with IMUs.

 ## Installation
 The package is [available on pypi.org](https://pypi.org/project/bmi270).